gjcooper/VAULT/01_articles/estes1956problem.md

 date: 1956-03-01
 citekey: estes1956problem
 aliases:
-    - The problem of inference from curves based on group data.
+    - "The problem of inference from curves based on group data."
 ---

 # The problem of inference from curves based on group data.